Bone graft for dental implants: what’s to know if you need one

 Who is an ideal candidate for bone grafting?

-Bone grafts can be a difficult subject to understand so we want you to not have any doubts about them.
-We will answer here briefly about some frequently asked questions.
+Since bone grafts can be a difficult subject to understand fully, we don’t want you to have any doubts about it.
+We will answer here some frequently asked questions briefly.
 We are sure they will help you further understand this procedure.
-If we somehow missed something and you are still wondering about something, get in touch with us and we’ll be glad to help you!
+If we somehow missed something and you’re still curious about something, get in touch with us and we’ll be glad to help you!

 Is bone graft necessary before a dental implant?

-It depends on the level of damage and how much bone structure is present.
+This depends on the level of damage present and how much bone structure is present.
 If there is complete bone loss, a bone graft is necessary to support a dental implant.
-If the bone is not affected and it is functioning normally, dentists skip this process.
+Dentists skip this procedure if the bone is unaffected and functioning normally.

 Are bone grafts painful?

-Bone grafting is a surgical procedure but there is nothing to worry about because an oral surgeon uses local anesthesia to sedate the tooth.
+Bone grafting is a surgical procedure but there is nothing to worry about because your surgeon will use local anesthesia to sedate the tooth.
 With modern technology, there is a high chance that you won’t feel a thing and can easily have a beautiful smile.

-What is the survival rate of dental implant bone graft?
+What is the success rate of dental implant bone graft?

-According to research, composite bone grafts have a 99.6% survival rate while allografts have a 90.9% survival rate.
-Block grafts have a survival rate 98.9% survival rate and it is among the most common grafting methods.
+Bone grafting procedures are known to have high success rates.
+Of course, there are some factors that can affect the success rate.
+These factors include the patient’s health, the amount of natural bone, and how skilled and experienced the dentist is.
+Dental bone graft success rates vary between 90% and 95%.
+According to a research, composite bone grafts have a 99.6% survival rate while allografts have a 90.9% survival rate.
+Block grafts have a survival rate of 98.9% survival rate and it is among the most common grafting methods.
+(1)

 Are bone graft dental implants available in Turkey?

 Dentistry is among the many perks of visiting Turkey.
 Bone grafting is a common procedure before putting in dental implants if there is excessive bone loss.
-Picking an experienced and qualified dentist is key in this matter and we at Dentfix can make the process much easier for you.
-Our representatives are 24/7 available to give you support if you are facing any dental dilemmas.
+Picking an experienced and qualified dentist is key in this matter and we, at Dentfix, can make the process much easier for you.
+If you wonder how much is a bone graft for an implant costs, our representatives are available 24/7 to give you support if you are facing any dental dilemmas.
 You can get in touch with our 24/7 active call center team HERE